joescii/lift-ng/README.md

 Here are things we would like in this library.
 It's not a road map, but should at least give an idea of where we plan to explore soon.

-* `onRender` method to allow sending Angular stuff when the page is loaded
 * `AngularActor.scope.parent` support
 * Optional handling for comet events received before Angular has initialized (see issue #1)
 * `Future[T]` return type